kteender/kteender.github.io/rates.md

 I code using Python, HTML/CSS, and git.

-I have professional experience as a team member in virtual production pipelines, game engine workflows, and on film sets.
+I have professional experience as a team member in virtual production and game engine pipelines.
 Request my CV via <a href="mailto:kt@ktcg.art?subject=contact from KTCG ART">kt@ktcg.art</a>.

 <div id="art"></div>
 ## Art Services